 The first edition of the Charter was approved by Australian Health Minister's and released in 2008.

-The Commission is developing a range of resources to support understanding and use of the second edition of the Charter.
+The Commission has developed a range of resources to support people to understand and use the Australian Charter of Healthcare Rights (the Charter).

 A person’s care experience is influenced by the way they are treated as a person, and by the way they are treated for their condition.
 The ultimate goal of our health system is to deliver high-quality care that is safe, of value and to provide an ideal experience for patients, their carers and family.